Creating a Cohesive Content Marketing Strategy

 Once you have a good idea of what the content will be, who it will serve, and what you want it to accomplish, it’s time to begin planning out the logistics.
 You’ll need to determine who will produce and manage your content.
 And you’ll need to create a schedule for how often you will publish your content and on what platforms you will distribute it.

-Finally, you’ll want to put some metrics in place for measuring results and a process for auditing and adapting your content marketing efforts as you go.
+Finally, put some metrics in place for measuring results and a process for auditing and adapting your content marketing efforts as you go.

-You don’t need to have everything figured out and set up perfectly before you begin, but it is important to know everything a successful content marketing plan requires.
+You don’t need to have everything figured out and set up perfectly before you begin, but recognize everything a successful content marketing plan requires.
 This way, you can get started right away and improve your efforts along the way.

 Download a free copy of the Financial Advisor Content Marketing & Optimization Guide here.